-To keep the edge of a pie crust from over-browning, a pie guard or shield can be purchased, or you can make one with aluminum foil.
+To keep the edge of a pie crust from over-browning, you can purchase a pie guard or shield or can make one with aluminum foil.

 You Might Also Like

-This pie pastry is made with chilled butter, flour, and a little salt and sugar.
-I use the food processor to incorporate the butter into the flour, but fingers or a pastry blender could be used as well.
+All Butter Pie Pastry: This pie pastry is made with chilled butter, flour, and a little salt and sugar.
+We use the food processor to incorporate the butter into the flour, but fingers or a pastry blender could be used as well.